44th Infantry Regiment (United States)

-Three regiments of the United States Army have used the designation 44th Infantry Regiment; one during the War of 1812, one during the Reconstruction, and one regiment of the Philippine Scouts.
+Four regiments of the United States Army have used the designation 44th Infantry Regiment; one during the War of 1812, one during the Reconstruction Era, one during World War I, and one regiment of the Philippine Scouts.

 War of 1812

-The 44th Infantry Regiment (United States) was a regular United States Army regiment of infantry that served during the War of 1812.

-The 44th Infantry Regiment was formed 29 January 1813 and consolidated with the 2nd Infantry, 3rd Infantry, and 7th Infantry regiments, 17 May 1815, to form the 1st Infantry Regiment.
-The regiment was recruited in Louisiana.
+The first 44th Infantry Regiment was a regular United States Army regiment of infantry that served during the War of 1812.
+The 44th Infantry Regiment was on formed 29 January 1813, being recruited in Louisiana.
 Its colonel was George Thompson Ross of Pennsylvania.
+On 17 May 1815, it was consolidated with the 2nd Infantry, 3rd Infantry, and 7th Infantry regiments, to form the 1st Infantry Regiment.

 Reconstruction

-The 44th Infantry Regiment (United States) was a regular United States Army regiment of infantry that served during the Reconstruction.
+The second 44th Infantry Regiment was a regular United States Army regiment of infantry that served during the Reconstruction Era.